Skip to contents

 Replicates and blanks

 The analysis replicate names and the associated blank replicate name can be amended in the MassSpecEngine, as shown below.
-Alternatively, a data.frame with column names file, replicate and blank could be added as the files argument in MassSpecEngine$new(files = files) to have directly the replicate and blank replicate names assigned (more details here).
+Alternatively, a data.frame with column names file, replicate and blank could be added as the analyses argument in MassSpecEngine$new(analyses = files) to have directly the replicate and blank replicate names assigned (more details here).

 # Character vector with analysis replicate names